VBitsHub/ALU_retrofeCustomCores/README.md

 Update 4/27/2020
 - Includes new RetroFE release 4/27/2020
-- script now doesn't require users to add files to the uce.
+- New script file added and removed all the [console].sh.
 It will automatically copy over the file defined in the conf file to make it easier to use.